strongloop/zone/README.md

 ### Zone.data

-zone.data is a magical property that that associates arbitraty data with a zone.
+zone.data is a magical property that that associates arbitrary data with a zone.
 In a way you can think of it as the 'scope' of a zone.
 Properties that are not explicitly defined within the scope of a zone are inherited from the parent zone.

   * In the root zone, `zone.data` equals the global object.